What show are you offering this year and what are the dates?

 Performances take place in Pinkney Park, Rowayton (177 Rowayton Avenue) in Norwalk.
 This is about a 10 minute walk from the Rowayton Train Station.
 Parking in Rowayton is at Witch Field, 2 Witch Lane or at the Rowayton School Parking lot, about a 6 minute walk from the park.

 From 2005-2012 we also offerered performances in Greenwich's Baldwin Park.
 In 2013, we will only have performances in Rowatyon.
-We hope to return to Greenwich in 2014.
+We hope to return to Greenwich in the near future.

 What about rain?

 Unless it’s raining hard at 7:30, we’ll plan to go on with the show.
 We don’t call off performances until the last possible moment.
 Summer weather is so unpredictable — a late afternoon shower can move on to leave a beautiful balmy evening.

 - Bring your own seating, and choose an open spot.